The next North Carolina Challenge is

-The NCC distance is roughly 100 miles depending on your course selection.
+The NCC distance is roughly 90-100 miles depending on your course selection.
 The course for this challenge has been changed

-Note: The table includes waypoints for both the North Carolina Challenge (NCC) and
+Note: The table includes waypoints for both the BlackBeard Challenge (BBC) and

 The only route requirements are that the race be run counter-clockwise, through

-the Harlow Canal, with a stop at the checkpoint on Taylor’s Creek in Beaufort.
+the Harlowe Canal and the Thorofare, with a stop at the checkpoint at Beaufort.
 All

 other navigational decisions are up to each challenger.
 The course will have participants